Temporary Local Rules

 If part of an immovable obstruction or integral object (such as a gate or door or part of an attached cable) meets these two standards, that part is treated as a movable obstruction.

-Players should read-up on the integral object & obstruction definitions; & what your options are for taking appropriate relief...
+I'll leave you to read-up on the integral object & obstruction definitions; & what your options are for taking appropriate relief...

 For those that may ask “what happens if my ball hits either the Rope or Stay?”

-- The shot is not to be replayed – play it as it lies or take relief as above.
+Shot is not to be replayed – play it as it lies or take relief as above.